May 20, 2020//Tony HowlettLast Updated: October 25, 2021

 You can export the file and do some sorting on event IDs to find things like excessive login failures but even that method falls down at any kind of scale.
 And that’s assuming you have a Ph.D. in Windows ID numbers and know what to look for.
 Many companies end up adding additional systems or hiring outside companies to do this for them as it is a full-time job to monitor Windows AD events.
 There are many tools such as Splunk and even cloud-based solutions that bring scale to large logging outputs and other platforms that will specifically audit and separate your third-party vendors from your internal employees.

 Though these types of users are often a small percentage of the overall managed user base but can represent your largest risk.
 Studies show that over a third of all breaches come via a third party such as a vendor.
 The biggest issue with giving them logins from your internal Active Directory is that AD doesn’t treat them any differently.
 There are no additional controls you can apply via AD to monitor them more closely by default.
 The other issue is that using AD to manage internal vendor users can quickly get out of hand if you have dozens or even hundreds of vendor users.
 When that happens, you either end up with a tangled mess in your directory structure or worse, end up issuing a single ID to be shared across their organization which is not only a huge breach risk but directly violates several major regulation frameworks.
 Finally, unlike internal users, you often don’t even know when that person has left the vendor company, until (and if) the vendor decides to notify you.
-What you really want when dealing with these specialty users is a system to act as a single source of truth for all their activity so you can audit them separately and provide you with additional layers of controls such as MFA and credential vaulting.
+What you really want when dealing with these specialty users is a system to act as a single source of truth for all their activity, so you can audit them separately and provide you with additional layers of controls such as MFA and credential vaulting.
+SecureLink Enterprise Access is an example of such a system.

 Active Directory is a great tool to use as the cornerstone of your IAM infrastructure.
 However, every building needs walls and a roof to make a full structure and you should do the same with your IAM controls; layering on multiple strategies for a strong defense in depth.
 Doing so will make sure there are no cracks in your IAM security.